leios/gpu-handbook/src/content/intro.md

 My ultimate goal with this book is to provide a "quick-start" guide for those wanting to learn how to get started with GPU computing.
 That means that I intend to cover a number of core ideas and concepts that are necessary to consider when trying to achieve good performance on the GPU as well as key applications that I find interesting and useful for a diverse background of research fields.
+To do this, I have (more or less) structured this book around interesting, key examples intended to demonstrate the lessons learned.
+There will certainly be areas I miss, but I hope the areas I get to will be generally useful for the most possible people.

 !!! note "Reviewer Notice"
     I'll be coming back to this section later with a full overview once the chapters are more-or-less finalized

-For now, I also want to quickly discuss several core limitations of this book:
+It is also important to discuss several known limitations of this book:
 1. We will not be surveying different languages.
 This book is primarily intended to teach concepts over code.
 Once you master everything here, it should be relatively straightforward to translate it to whatever language you need for your final application.
 With that said, I will be highlighting languages and their differences as they become relevant in their respective sections.
 2. We will not be discussing specialized hardware that certain vendors add to their GPUs.
 This means no discussion of (for example) hardware rasterization, raytracing (except in software), or tensor cores.
 3. We will not be analyzing performance via NVIDIA-specific tooling like NSight compute.
 I simply don't think it is fair to have a chapter on performance analysis that only works for NVIDIA devices.